cybercongress/foundation/thc.md

 ## Mountatin of Force

 80% of Genesis supply is under control of cyberFoundation but is fully available through the bonding curve.

+THC price =

-The price of the curve is also adjusted.
+Every rebase the price of the bonding curve is adjusted.

 ## Liquid River

 THC holders defines how much liquidity incentives THC needs.
-They do it buy staking THC.
+They do it buy staking THC on LiquidityRatio - amount of tokens substructed from the Mountatin of Force every rebase:

-Emission is defined but distriubtion can be changed based on governance decisions as it is nearly impossible to predict the protocol for the liquidity source this is the only distribution aspect that can be adjusted by the governance mechanism.
-At Genesis the only price oracle is uniswap.
+LiquidityRatio = SUM (Amount of staked tokens * Liquidity ration) / staked tokens

+Liquidity reward is split evently between stakers and liquidity providers.
+The idea is the following: the more LiquidityRatio is set by the consensus - the less percent of Liquidity rewards recieved by stakers.
+Doing so we ensure that stakeholders will tend to the equilibrium ration which will optimally incentiveze liquidity.

+Staker rewards =

 ## Deep sea

 Considering that the same mechanics can be applied to any fungible token we distinct them as a new asset class called "elastic".
 We created a factory which allow to deploy them easily.
-We ref them elastics.

-Factory for deploying: param: percent for self
+Factory for deploying: params: percent for self, contract for self, base token contract

+UX:

 List of elastics sorted by cap with the following collumns
 - price